MiguelCastillo/pakit/README.md

   - file watching.
   - caching to maximize startup times.

-# dependencies

-You do not need to install any dependencies in your project for `pakit` to work.
-Meaning, you do not need to install/maintain `babel` or `eslint` unless you really want to. `pakit` accomplishes this by first trying to use dependencies from your project.
-Any dependencies that aren't found in your project `pakit` will subtitute with its own.
-This creates an *opt-in* system if you want to take more granular control of the situation by simply installing in your project the dependencies you want to manage.

 # config file or directory

 The default setup is defined in this [.pakit.json](https://github.com/MiguelCastillo/pakit/blob/master/.pakit.json).
 Beyond that, you can define pakit settings in your projects in three different forms.